KEY TAKEAWAYS

 Virtual access Some insurers have online access to doctors and health service providers which an insured employee can avail of

-Hospitalisation Access semi-private rooms upon hospitalization and ambulatory care
+Hospitalisation Access to semi-private or private rooms upon hospitalization and ambulatory care services

 Medical emergency travel – Coverage if you have a medical emergency while travelling